AKTofficials/DBase/README.md

 # DBase
-It's a python module to create de-centralised database.
+It's a python module to create de-centralised database..